pandas-dev/pandas/doc/source/getting_started/basics.rst

 1. ``object`` dtype, which can hold any Python object, including strings.
 2. :class:`StringDtype`, which is dedicated to strings.

 Generally, we recommend using :class:`StringDtype`.
-See :ref:`text.types` fore more.
+See :ref:`text.types` for more.

 Finally, arbitrary objects may be stored using the ``object`` dtype, but should be avoided to the extent possible (for performance and interoperability with